Quantcast

 Brain

-As PD affects the brain - and a large part of our personality is defined by our brain structure and its functioning - it is logical that brain changes would affect the personality.
+As PD affects the brain, and a large part of our personality is defined by our brain structure and its functioning, it is logical that brain changes would affect the personality.
 However, it is not just that.
-The ever growing physical challenges, uncertainty of future, social difficulties and financial burden - these also play a part in affecting the mental state of both the PwPD and the family.
+The ever-growing physical challenges, uncertainty of the future, social difficulties, and financial burden - these also play a part in affecting the mental state of both the patient and the family.

-What could these effects be?
+What could the effects of Parkinson's Disease be?

-Anxiety - this may show up as recurrent worrying thoughts or obsessive behavior
+• Anxiety - this may show up as recurrent worrying thoughts or obsessive behavior

-Depression - this may show up as anger, moodiness or withdrawal
+• Depression - this may show up as anger, moodiness, or withdrawal.

-Motivation - diminished desire to go out, do any engaging activity or even carry out routine activities
+• Motivation - diminished desire to go out, do any engaging activity, or even carry out routine activities

-Apathy - aloofness or how actively the person interacts with others
+• Apathy - aloofness or how actively the person interacts with others

 bottom of page